Trump won't be tried with Powell and Chesebro next month in the Georgia election case, a judge rules | Politics

 - United States

-Willis had been pushing to try all 19 defendants together, arguing that it would be fairer and more efficient.
+Willis had been pushing to try all 19 defendants together, arguing that it would be more efficient and more fair.
 McAfee cited the tight timetable, among other issues, as a factor in his decision to separate Trump and 16 others from Powell and Chesebro.

-Chesebro and Powell had sought to be tried separately from each other, but the judge also denied that request.
+Also, Trump-aligned lawyer Eric Herschmann, who in 2020 tried to push back against efforts to undo the election, told the congressional committee investigating the riot at the US Capitol on January 6, 2021, that he regarded Powell's ideas as "nuts."
+Chesebro and Powell had sought to be tried separately from each other, but the judge also denied request.

 Chesebro is accused of working on the coordination and execution of a plan to have 16 Georgia Republicans sign a certificate declaring falsely that Trump won and declaring themselves the state's "duly elected and qualified" electors.
 Powell is accused of participating in a breach of election equipment in rural Coffee County.

-McAfee said he was sceptical of prosecutors' argument that trying all 19 defendants together would be more efficient.
+Further explaining his decision to separate the others from Powell and Chesebro, McAfee said he was skeptical of prosecutors' argument that trying all 19 defendants together would be more efficient.
 He noted that the Fulton County courthouse does not have a courtroom big enough to hold 19 defendants, their lawyers and others who would need to be present, and relocating to a bigger venue could raise security concerns.

-The judge said that to satisfy the demands by Powell and Chesebro for a speedy trial, he will try to have a jury seated by November 3.
+The judge also noted that to satisfy the demands by Powell and Chesebro for a speedy trial, he will try to have a jury seated by November 3.
 "With each additional defendant involved in the voir dire process, an already Herculean task becomes more unlikely," he wrote.

-Asked about the judge's ruling at an unrelated news conference Thursday, Willis said her office is capable of trying big cases. ''We're not scared of large RICO indictments and we're here for the task and ready to go," she said.

-McAfee also noted that five defendants are currently seeking to move their cases to federal court and litigation on that issue continues.
-If they were to succeed midway through a trial in state court, it's not clear what the impact would be, McAfee wrote.
+McAfee also pointed to the fact that five defendants are currently seeking to move their cases to federal court and litigation on that issue is ongoing.
+If they were to succeed midway through a trial in the state court, it's not clear what the impact would be, McAfee wrote.

 Meadows and three of the others had asked McAfee to halt state court proceedings while their efforts to move to federal court are pending.
-The judge denied that request.
+The judge denied that request, saying he does not intend to stay pretrial litigation in the meantime.

-Meadows had also asked the 11th US Circuit Court of Appeals to stay the order sending his case back to state court while his appeal was pending.
-On Thursday, he withdrew that request, citing the appeals court's approval of an expedited review and the scheduling order that McAfee entered for the defendants who will not be tried next month.

-Also Thursday, McAfee held a motions hearing for Chesebro and Powell, both of whom are seeking the names of unindicted co-conspirators mentioned in the indictment and are trying to speak with the grand jurors who returned the indictment.
-Chesebro wants transcripts, recordings and reports from a special grand jury that aided the investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)